From hidden FBA fees to overlooked home office write-offs, these 11 deductions could mean the difference between profit and loss in 2025.

 • Freight or shipping to bring inventory into Amazon FBA.

-👉 What this means for you: If you buy an item for $5 and sell it for $15, you don’t pay tax on the full $15.
+👉 Example: If you buy an item for $5 and sell it for $15, you don’t pay tax on the full $15.
 You deduct the $5 (plus shipping/packaging).
 If you miss this, you’ll overstate your profit — and overpay taxes.

 Amazon takes a cut at every step.
 The IRS allows you to deduct all of them.